 In our hardware-aware algorithm design and software implementation, we aim to turn these hidden parallelisms and data localities into reality for accelerated computation by GPU for high performance.
 Utilizing SIMT (single instruction, multiple threads) parallelism and achieving coalesced device memory accesses are our major intentions because they are unique advantages of GPU architecture.
 Our efforts are based on mathematical foundation, algorithms development, and effective implementations interacting with GPU hardware, which we will explain in this and the following section.
-Figure \ref{fig:framework}(b) gives a high-level structure of Ripser++, showing the components of Vietoris-Rips barcode computation offloaded to GPU.
+Figure \ref{fig:framework-ripserpp}(b) gives a high-level structure of Ripser++, showing the components of Vietoris-Rips barcode computation offloaded to GPU.
+This parallelization technique is form of kernalization~\cite{bodlaender2009problems}.
 We will elaborate on our mathematical and algorithmic contributions in this section.